JohnnyWombwell/pixijs-fight/README.md

 - [x] Migrate from js to typescript
 - [x] github repo
 - [x] Migrate to use a rendering / game framework (this repo - using PixiJS)
+- [ ] Refactor char / app into renderers - e.g. char simulation + renderer that wraps it
 - [ ] Automated tests
 - [ ] Rework render loop as per zinac
 - [ ] Start features above